 Pull-ups can be a make or break event in the gym.
 Those that know how and practice excel in CrossFit workouts.
 Those that flounder at first just need a little bit of extra work.

 You’re only a few tips away from improving your pull ups and and finishing that WOD in style.

-Check out the pull up methods below for the Lurong Paleo Challenge 2013—work them into your CrossFit WODs.
+Check out the tips below—work them into your CrossFit WODs and your daily worouts.
 Within 30 days you will see solid results.

 Keep it simple.

 TIP #1: Warm Up With a Shoulder Mobility Workout